-White collar crimes can be tried at the state or federal level depending on the circumstances of a case.
+The term “white collar crime” is loosely used to refer to the full range of frauds committed by business and government professionals.
+However, not everyone accused of white collar crimes wears a suit and tie to work as the term implies.
+White collar crimes are characterized by allegations of deceit, concealment, and violation of trust.
+They do not depend on the use or threat of physical force.
+These offenses can be tried at the state or federal level depending on the circumstances of a case.
 When prosecuted by the federal government, the same offenses likely carry greater penalties.
 A conviction may result in imprisonment and heavy fines along with other serious criminal penalties that will affect a person for years to come.

 Some of the more common white collar crimes include:

-- Embezzlement.
-Embezzlement, also known as employee theft, takes place when a person wrongfully appropriates funds entrusted to his or her care but owned by someone else.
+Embezzlement: Also known as employee theft, embezzlement takes place when a person wrongfully appropriates funds entrusted to his or her care but owned by someone else.
 Embezzlement is typically committed by employees, business partners, and contract workers, such as bank tellers, store clerks, office managers, accountants, or stock brokers.
 In Florida, embezzlement is prosecuted under Florida Statutes Section 812.014.
 Penalties depend on the value of the stolen property, and, as with standard theft offenses, embezzlement can be charged as either petit theft (a misdemeanor) or grand theft (a felony).
 Grand theft includes three different levels.
-If the amount stolen is between $300 and $20,000, the offense is third-degree grand theft, and the penalty is up to 5 years in prison.
+If the amount stolen is between $300 and $20,000, the offense is third-degree grand theft, and the penalty is up to five years in prison.
 If the amount stolen is between $20,000 and $100,000, the offense is second-degree grand theft, and the penalty is up to 15 years in prison.
 If the amount stolen exceeds $100,000, the offense is first-degree grand theft, and the penalty is up to 30 years in prison.

-- Extortion.
-According to Florida Statutes Section 836.05, extortion occurs when someone maliciously threatens – either verbally or in writing – to accuse another person of a crime, to expose another person to disgrace, to expose a secret affecting another person, to impute deformity or unchastity to another person, or to cause injury to another person or another person’s reputation or property.
+Extortion: According to Florida Statutes Section 836.05, extortion occurs when someone maliciously threatens – either verbally or in writing – to accuse another person of a crime, to expose another person to disgrace, to expose a secret affecting another person, to impute deformity or unchastity to another person, or to cause injury to another person or another person’s reputation or property.
 This threat must be made with the intent to extort money or pecuniary advantage or to compel the threatened person or any other person to do something against his or her will.
 In Florida, extortion is a second-degree felony.

-- Forgery.
-Florida Statutes Section 831.01 defines forgery as falsely making, altering, forging, or counterfeiting a document held out as true and legal with the intent to injure or defraud another person or entity.
+Forgery: Florida Statutes Section 831.01 defines forgery as falsely making, altering, forging, or counterfeiting a document held out as true and legal with the intent to injure or defraud another person or entity.
 Forgery is a third-degree felony.

-- Scheme to Defraud.
-Per Florida Statutes Section 817.034, a scheme to defraud is a systematic, ongoing course of conduct in which there is intent to defraud somebody or to obtain property using willful misrepresentations of a future act or false or fraudulent pretenses, representations, or promises.
+Scheme to defraud: Per Florida Statutes Section 817.034, a scheme to defraud is a systematic, ongoing course of conduct in which there is intent to defraud somebody or to obtain property using willful misrepresentations of a future act or false or fraudulent pretenses, representations, or promises.
 The offense is charged and punished under two subcategories: communications fraud and organized fraud.
 Communications fraud occurs when a person uses electronic or written communication to further a scheme to defraud another person.
 Organized fraud occurs once the accused actually obtains something as the result of a scheme.
 Under Florida law, any person who engages in a scheme to defraud and thereby obtains funds or other property is guilty of organized fraud, and it is punishable as a felony as follows:

 - If the property obtained has an aggregate value of $50,000 or more, the violator is guilty of a first-degree felony, punishable by up to 30 years in prison.